issam1994/ur-coding-challenge/README.md

 ![alt text](https://raw.githubusercontent.com/issam1994/ur-coding-challenge/master/4_responsive.png)

 ### One more thing
-unfortunatly, I don't know how to use git yet, so I didn't bother trying it on this project.
+unfortunatly, I don't know how to use git yet, so I didn't bother trying it on this project.**However, I have made some commits to this repo through github**.Make sure to check them out.